Kathleen Daly: Work

 Her works are also held in public gallery collections such as the Art Gallery of Ontario, and the Beaverbrook Art Gallery in Fredericton.

 Many of her drawings and paintings were sold to private collectors.

 Exhibitions and memberships

 Between 1930 and 1956 Daly's work was shown in all the main exhibitions in Canada, and also in London, England.

 Kathleen Daly exhibited at Hart House (1935), the British Empire Exhibition (1936), in the exhibition "A Century of Canadian Art" (1938) and at the Tate in London (1938).

 She often exhibited with the Royal Canadian Academy of Arts and the Ontario Society of Artists.

 Often she and her husband exhibited together.

 In 1999, a retrospective of their work was shown at the McMichael Canadian Art Collection in Kleinburg, Ontario.
+In 2025, the Confederation Centre Art Gallery, Charlottetown, P.E.I., organized Kathleen Daly Pepper and George Pepper: The Land and its People, curated by Pan Wendt.

 Daly joined the Canadian Group of Painters in 1934 and the Ontario Society of Artists in 1936.
 She became an Associate of the Royal Canadian Academy of Arts in 1937 and an Academician in 1961.

 She was an executive member of Toronto's Heliconian Club.